kgsteen/MHforCvT/README.md

 Based primarily on the method given in overview in:  Citation: R. Poteau, F. Spiegelmann, and P. Labastie, Isomerisation and phase transitions in small sodium clusters, Z. Phys.
 D 30, 57 (1994).

+Depends on a set of outputs from mh.py file, which should be run separately to generate:
+  - mh_xxx.dat files - individual histograms per constant temperature
+  - TotArr_yyyy.dat -- file containing the n_ij counts ... sized NumberOfTemperatures x ConfigurationEnergyBins
+  - Gasum_yyyy.dat -- file contiaining the average energy and temperature per simulation temperature

 Some parts are hard coded and should be modified - these are listed in the comments of the script header.